 Students shall not engage in bullying or conduct that would be considered harassment (sexual or otherwise, including online activity).
-Such conduct is unethical, illegal, and will not be tolerated.
+Such conduct is unethical, and illegal, and will not be tolerated.
 Administration and teachers shall investigate all allegations of bullying and harassment and take appropriate disciplinary action against students who engage in such behavior.
-Disciplinary action may include documented warning, detention, in-school suspension, suspension, or expulsion.